Now that we have our React app hosted on Netlify, let’s configure a custom domain.

 And give the DNS around 30 minutes to update.

 Back in Netlify, hit HTTPS in the side panel.
-And hit Verify DNS configuration.
+And it should say that it is waiting for the DNS to propagate.

 Now if you head over to your browser and go to your custom domain, your notes app should be up and running!